Jarweb/rufetch/README.md

 ### intro

-a lightweight fetch lib with middleware inspire by koa
+a lightweight fetch lib with middleware inspired by koa